qiuzyc/MMRad/README.md

 ## Citation
 Please consider citing our paper if it is helpful in your research and development.
 ```
-@article{zhao2026thinking,
+@article{zhao2026mmrad,
-  title={Thinking Like a Radiologist: A Dataset for Anatomy-Guided Interleaved Vision Language Reasoning in Chest X-ray Interpretation},
+  title={MMRad-22K: A Structured Multimodal Evidence Dataset for Chest X-ray Report Generation},
-  author={Zhao, Yichen and Peng, Zelin and Yang, Piao and Yang, Xiaokang and Shen, Wei},
+  author={Zhao, Yichen and Peng, Zelin and Tang, Fenghe and Yang, Piao and Huang, Yu and Shen, Wei},
   journal={arXiv preprint arXiv:2602.12843},
   year={2026}
 }